MR-SAJAN-SAH/Note_Ninza/README.md

 Now, you need to download the whisper and bart model to use it:

 To download whisper use:- f

+# Load the base Whisper model and processor

 rom transformers import WhisperProcessor, WhisperForConditionalGeneration

-# Load the base Whisper model and processor

 whisper_model = WhisperForConditionalGeneration.from_pretrained("openai/whisper-base")

 whisper_processor = WhisperProcessor.from_pretrained("openai/whisper-base")

-and for Bart:-
+# Load the BART base model and tokenizer

 from transformers import BartTokenizer, BartForConditionalGeneration

-# Load the BART base model and tokenizer

 bart_model = BartForConditionalGeneration.from_pretrained("facebook/bart-base")